Where to Eat

 - If you’ve got kids in your crew, don’t skip Port Discovery Children’s Museum and its SkyClimber.
 No one will get bored exploring 80,000 square feet and three floors of adventure.

-- Looking for a completely unique art experience?
+- Looking for a completely different art experience?
 Visit the American Visionary Art Museum, entirely comprised of works by self-taught artists.

 - Travel through seven millennia at the Walters Art Museum, home to 36,000 objects that include coats of armor, Roman sarcophagi and Fabergé eggs.